mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 02 Attempt 1 -.md

 70. Your boss is working in the crawlspace under the floor of the datacenter, and he asks you to hand him the pliers.
 You hand him the tool shown in the following figure, and he throws it back at you.
 What is the real function of the tool shown in the figure? ![[Pasted image 20250220141947.png]]
 	1. When you connect the tool to pins in a punchdown block, you can access telephone circuits in order to test them or place telephone calls.
 	2. When you attach the tool to one end of a wire, it generates a tone that can be detected at the other end.
-	3. To attach a bulk cable end to an RJ-45 connector, you use the tool to squeeze the connector closed, forcing the wire ends to contact the connector's pins.
+	3. <mark style="background: #D2B3FFA6;">To attach a bulk cable end to an RJ-45 connector, you use the tool to squeeze the connector closed, forcing the wire ends to contact the connector's pins.</mark>
 	4. When you attach the tool to a copper cable, you can detect and measure the electrical current flowing through it.

 71. You are starting work for a contractor who performs telecommunications cable installations.
 One of the tools in the kit you have been given is unfamiliar to you.
 What is the name of the tool shown in the following figure? ![[Pasted image 20250220142114.png]]